-1 Literary studies majors are strongly encouraged to take this course as early in their program of coursework as possible.

-- 2 For a current listing of these courses, please see the English department website. - 3 For a current listing of these courses, please see the English department website. - 4 ENLS 319 Individual Projects in Literary Studies will not satisfy the seminar requirement. - 5 May include additional seminar courses. - 6 Requires seniors majoring in literary studies to attend six appropriate events, during one senior semester, selected from a list designated as acceptable by the department.
-Students will submit a 250-word response to their advisers after each event, and advisers will submit a pass/ fail grade for this Culminating Experience.
-Students may petition the program director if they wish to suggest an alternative project as their Culminating Experience, such as an honors or department thesis.
+- Literary studies majors are strongly encouraged to take this course as early in their program of coursework as possible. - For a current listing of these courses, please see the English department website. - For a current listing of these courses, please see the English department website. - 4 ENLS 319 Individual Projects in Literary Studies will not satisfy the seminar requirement. - May include additional seminar courses. - Requires seniors majoring in literary studies to compile a portfolio of representative work from each year of their college education: students will include short reflections on each piece of writing as well as a summary reflection.
+Specific requirements for the portfolio will be provided by the program director early in the fall semester.
+Students may consult the program director if they wish to suggest an alternative project as their Culminating Experience, such as an honors or department thesis.